AdaptiveMotorControlLab/AmadeusGPT/README.md

 ### Try AmadeusGPT with a local WebApp
-- you will need to git clone this repo and have a copy locally.
-Then you can open the terminal and within the directory run:
+- You will need to git clone this repo and have a copy locally.
+Then in your env run `pip install 'amadeusGPT[streamlit]'`
+- Then you can open the terminal and within the directory run:
 ```python
 make app
 ```